FreBio/FreBio.github.io/index.md

 I am particularly interested in understanding how **pathogens** evolve in nature, addressing questions such as: how do parasites become drug-resistant?
 Which genes are involved?
 What is the role of parasite sex in spreading those genes?
 Answering these questions with **genomic data** could provide new hope in controlling or even eliminating diseases.

-While HIV/AIDS, malaria and tuberculosis merit considerable scientific attention, it is important not to overlook the **neglected tropical diseases** that plague the world’s developing countries.
-My research focuses on the three such diseases that have devastating worldwide consequences for both human and animal health:
+While HIV/AIDS, malaria and tuberculosis merit considerable scientific attention, it is important not to overlook those **tropical diseases** that plague the world’s developing countries.
+My research focuses on three such diseases that have devastating worldwide consequences for both human and animal health:
 * **(Muco-)cutaneous leishmaniasis**.
 While the disease is not deadly, it leads to a disfiguration of the face and consequently social stigma.
 * **Animal African Trypanosomiasis**.
 This disease is fatal in most untreated cases, resulting in annual losses of 3 million animals that increases impoverishment of sub-Saharan Africa.
 * **Schistosomiasis**.
 This disease seriously reduce childhood survival rates.

 ## My main projects
-Kinetoplast genomics to study evolution and hybridization of eukaryote pathogens Speciation genomics of Leishmania Viannia
+Kinetoplast genomics of Leishmania spp. and Trypanosoma congolense to study evolution and hybridization of eukaryote pathogens <br />
+Speciation genomics of Leishmania Viannia

 ## My main publications